JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 https://www.thegearpage.net/board/index.php?threads/report-back-all-analog-ampless-direct-rig-jhs-clover-and-radial-jdx-direct-drive.2035820/#post-28323906)
 2. [With and without Cab Sim](https://www.youtube.com/watch?v=DB7ucRm-jwk)
 3. [Diff Cab Sims](https://www.youtube.com/watch?v=MLDFYsN_BR4)
 4. "The little known fact about ZOOM products is their super low noise floor. (-102 dB!)
 Noise is the enemy of music.
 Yes, noise gates help, especially on those ridiculously distorted and processed metal sounds that all our inner children embrace.
 But you will need LESS noise gating when you build from a clean low floor.
 Less gating = more realistic response + better tones.
 Another fact about ZOOM: they have very fast processors and high-quality converters.
 Any digital audio can only be as good as the converters: both A to D and D to A. No matter how good the translation from A to D and back again, unless you have the processing speed, there will be artifacts: glitches, aliasing, phase decoherence.
 Those artifacts are particularly nasty when a stereo signal is summed to mono, as many players do.
 ZOOM processors are purpose-built for audio, unlike many other LINEs who use cheap off-the-shelf generic processors in their entry level products.
 The ENTIRE ZOOM line uses the same quality converters and processors, even in their least expensive models.
 ZOOM keeps prices low by purchasing a Zillion high-quality processors for the entire line, instead of using cheap chips in cheap pedals.
 In general, all zoom audio stuff is high-quality, regardless of price-point.
 Super low noise.
 Super fast processors.
 Few if any artifacts.
 And they all sum to mono beautifully.
 Obviously the best way to use any effect is in stereo, but not every gig justifies carrying the extra gear.
-So that summing feature is CRUCIAL. "
+So that summing feature is CRUCIAL. "  All of that rationale is right and is probably true among guitar gear compared to digitech or korg or something but the zoom interfaces have a higher ein than the best ones (see my ein numbers)